James St Clair-Erskine, 5th Earl of Rosslyn: Career

-From 1886 to 1890, he served as Lieutenant in the 3rd Battalion Northamptonshire Regiment and in 1890, he was Second Lieutenant with the Royal Horse Guards.
+On 5 June 1886 he was commissioned as a Lieutenant in the part-time 4th (Northampton and Rutland Militia) Battalion, Northamptonshire Regiment.
+His progress was slow: at the following year's annual training the inspecting officer noted: 'Lord Loughborough must become efficient by next training'.
+However he was able to obtain a Regular Army commission as a 2nd Lieutenant in the prestigious Royal Horse Guards on 28 June 1890.
+However, on the death of his father a few weeks later he immediately gave up this career, and instead came a Lieutenant in the part-time 1st Fifeshire Light Horse Volunteers on 18 October 1890.

 Lord Rosslyn succeeded his father in the earldom on 6 September 1890, inheriting the family seat, Rosslyn Castle in Midlothian, Scotland and Rosslyn Chapel, collieries at Dysart, a luxury steam yacht, and assets of £50,000.
 His mother, the dowager Countess of Rosslyn, survived his father by over 40 years before her death at Regent's Park, London, in December 1933.

-From 1890 to 1897, he was Captain of the Fifeshire Light Horse Volunteers, serving with Alexander Thorneycroft's Mounted Infantry during the Second Boer War where he was taken prisoner twice, which he wrote about in his book Twice Captured.
-After his bankruptcy, he resigned his commission in the Fife.
-Lord Rosslyn was war correspondent for the Daily Mail in 1900.
+He reached the rank of Captain in the Fifeshire Light Horse, but resigned on 24 November 1897 after his bankruptcy.
+However he joined Alexander Thorneycroft's Mounted Infantry during the Second Boer War where he was taken prisoner twice, which he wrote about in his book Twice Captured.
+Lord Rosslyn was also war correspondent for the Daily Mail in 1900.
 In 1904, he was Secretary to the Secretary of State for Scotland and from 1915 to 1917, he was Major in the King's Royal Rifle Corps.